axtk/react-keenstore/README.md

         fetch('/items')
             .then(res => res.json())
             .then(items => setItems(items));
-        // If the request completes after the component has unmounted
-        // the fetched data will be safely put into `itemStore` and
-        // this data will be reused when the component remounts.
     }, [items]);

     // Rendering
 };
 ```

+In the example above, if the request completes after the component has unmounted the fetched data will be safely put into `itemStore` and this data will be reused when the component remounts without fetching it again.

 ### Connecting a store to external storage